nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * **Plane**: A unit plane which can be assigned to be used in flights.
 * **Flight**: An activity with start and end locations, to which pilots, planes and crew can be assigned.

+## **Appendix: Effort**
+If the efforts required to implement the full AB3 from scratch, we believe our effort in this project is almost 20.

+Firstly, we refactored the codebase of AB3.
+We abstract away unnecessary abstractions, and add new ones needed.

+Second, we adopt a `modal` design, and we have different object classes, i.e., `crew`, `plane`, `flight`, `pilot`, and `location`.
+For each of these classes, we need to implement basic commands such as adding and deleting, and also handle the display of these objects.
+Moreover, as we want to minimize code duplication, we need more abstractions to abstract out their commonalities.
+This is already `5x` of the number of classes in AB3, though we have fewer command features for each class.

+Third, we need to handle the relation between these different objects.
+These classes are not standalone, but also connected to each other.
+For this, we implemented the `link` command.
+The efforts required here are huge, because we need to implement the data structure for the link, while considering how to store the link (which is not a primitive type, but a data structure class) on the disk and load it when start-up.
+Think about it, assuming `A`is linked to `B`, when we load `A` from the disk, `B` may have been instantiated, then the `Link` between `A` and `B` cannot be instantiated.
+To address this, we implemented the `Link` in a lazy-evaluation manner, such that it does not require both `A` and `B` to be instantiated before the `Link` can be read from the disk.
+There are other corner cases, such as
+* Assuming `A` is linked to `B`, what should happen if one of them is deleted?
+* How many `A`s can we link to `B`?
+This number may differ for different `A` and `B`.
+How to implement it in systematic manner?
+* How to display the link information on the GUI?

+These are all additional complexities when we capture the associations between these classes.
+The efforts here would be much larger, compared to implementing features that are only dependent on one class only.
+Also note that, we need to implement this `Link` for many class pairs, i.e., between all other classes and `Flight`, and between all other classes and `Location`.
+Also, we need to link `Flight` to `Location`.
+These are probably equivalent to at least 10 features on one standalone class.

+Last by not least, we also spent a lot of time refining the UG and DG.
+Due to the large number of classes we have, it is not easy to teach readers how to use/develop it in a succinct manner.
+These efforts are significantly higher than that of AB3.

+Overall, our team really scaled up AB3 in terms of models and features, which we believe way exceed what is required for this class.
+Roughly speaking, we should be able to claim that we took 2x of the efforts needed to create AB3 from scratch.
+We wish graders to take this into account when grading our efforts and product quality.

+Thank you!